TheApeMachine/goquiz/README.md

 ## Setting up the environment

+### Requirements

+VirtualBox to host the Docker swarm.

 ```
 // To get an embedded key/value store up and running.
 go get -u github.com/boltdb/bolt